fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Hi Fredrik.
-Thanks for your content.
-Are you using any ergonomic keyboard/mouse/standing desk/blue light blocking glasses etc?
-Do you limit time in front monitors?
-How much caffeine?
-I see from your videos that you walk a lot.
-Do you also go running or  to the gym in order to counterbalance the long programming sessions?

 > I make $110 K per year as a senior software developer.
 Should I leave for the sake of professional development?
 I am bored.
 I received offers from BlackBerry and IBM, but my current employer offered me a better package each time.

-> I'm a software engineer who works mostly on Java.
-What can I start doing now that will help me in my career in long run?

 > I really enjoy writing software as a hobby, but I can rarely do it for more than a few hours a week.
 What are the odds that I would also like writing software as a real job, where I would be coding all day every day?